Sitemap Event Validation

 -

-Hover over Reports on the left menu to display the reports popup menu, and select Event Stream from the Activity section.
+Hover over Reports on the sidebar to show the reports popup, and click Event Stream from the Activity section.

-The Sitemap JavaScript is configured to send events to Personalization based on the actions by site visitors.
+The Sitemap JavaScript sends events to Personalization based on actions performed by site visitors.
 This section presents an example based on an anonymous user who decides to sign up for emails from the company (thus becoming "known") and then browses the Men's section of the website.

-The following is an example of a JavaScript listener configured to send an event when a user signs up for emails.
-Since the sign-up form appears on the bottom of every page on the site, ensure that you configure this listener as part of the global
+Here's an example of a JavaScript listener configured to send an event when a user signs up for emails.
+Since the sign-up form appears on the bottom of every page on the site, make sure that you configure this listener as part of the global

 configuration.

-The following is an example of a site email sign-up form being completed by "Joe Customer".
+Here's an example of a site email sign-up form completed by "Joe Customer".
 With the JavaScript listener configured as shown in the preceding section, an event is sent to Personalization and shows up in the Event Stream when a user provides their email address and clicks the submit button (->).

-If the email signup listener is properly configured in the Sitemap, when "Joe Customer" provides his email and clicks Submit, the event shows up immediately in the Personalization Event Stream report.
-This report provides the following information and functionality.
+If the email sign-up listener is properly configured in the Sitemap, when "Joe Customer" provides their email and clicks Submit, the event shows up immediately in the Personalization Event Stream report.
+Within the Event Stream report, you can:

-The following figure shows an example of the events sent to Personalization before and after Joe Customer submitted his email in the email sign-up form.
-The following sections describe the information and functionality provided by the Event Stream report.
+This figure shows an example of the events sent to Personalization before and after Joe Customer submitted their email in the email sign-up form.
+These sections describe the information and functionality provided by the Event Stream report.

-For more information on the available functionality in the Event Stream report, see Events.
+For more information about the available functionality in the Event Stream report, see Event Stream Report.

 At this time, the Personalization Event Stream doesn't display price